medizininformatik-initiative/fts-next/documentation/developers/README.md

 - `end-to-end-tests/`
   End-to-end (e2e) compose configuration for end-to-end tests.
-Contains end-to-end tests using [Test Containers][testcontainers] to run tests executed by Maven.
+Contains end-to-end tests using [Test Containers][testcontainers] to transferProcessInstance tests executed by Maven.

 - `.gitlab/`
   Contains GitLab CI (Continuous Integration) process helper files, see also the